pingcap/docs-tidb-operator/en/volume-configuration.md

 ### Change volume attributes

-For TiDB clusters that use cloud provider storage, TiDB Operator supports the following two methods to modify storage volume attributes (such as IOPS and throughput):
+For TiDB clusters that use cloud provider storages, TiDB Operator supports the following two methods to modify storage volume attributes (such as IOPS and throughput):

 - (Recommended) [Kubernetes native method](#method-1-kubernetes-native)
 - [Cloud provider API](#method-2-cloud-provider-api)